There are three types of Misdemeanors in Illinois that are broken up into different classes: A, B and C.

 Class C: These are quasi-criminal offenses and cannot be punishable by imprisonment, but fines can apply.

 An attorney is required for any misdemeanor offense punishable by imprisonment.
 The Public Defender’s office is only available to the indigent.
-If the defendant is able to post a bond and secure release from custody, they will most likely be considered ineligible to be appointed for the Public Defender’s office.
+Once the defendant is released from custody, they will most likely be considered ineligible to be appointed for the Public Defender’s office.

 There are many issues to consider before determining an appropriate strategy or course of action in a case.
 If the defendant does not have an extensive criminal record before the new case, a crafty attorney will find a way to get Supervision, which if completed successfully, will lead to the charges being dismissed at the end of the process without getting a criminal record.
 These charges can also be expunged in most cases.